A. Allison's Fort |

 Fort Venango

 Previously here was French Fort Machault (1755 - 1759), originally a small redoubt, later a partially palisaded square with four bastions, enclosing log barracks.
 It replaced French Fort d'Anjou (1754), which was never finished.
+Abandoned and burned in July 1759.
 A stone monument for the French fort is located at 616 Elk Street.
+FORT WIKI

-Before the French came this site was a British fortified trading post and Delaware Indian village called Venango or John Fraser's Post (1) (1741 - 1753).
+Before the French came, this site was a Delaware Indian village called Venango and a British fortified trading post known as John Fraser's Post (1) (1741 - 1753).
+Located at present-day Riverfront Park.
 Fraser did not leave in 1749 when the French under Céloron attempted to evict him.
-However, he did relocate in 1753.
+However, he did relocate in May 1753 to Turtle Creek (see page 8).

 Fort Franklin (3)

 A Federal 100-foot square bastioned stockade and blockhouse, with outworks, located along French Creek on present-day Tenth Street, built to protect area settlers.
 The post was relocated and rebuilt in 1796 at the mouth of the creek.
-The new work then became popularly known as the Old Garrison, in reference to the old French and British fort sites.
-This new post later became the county jail from 1805 - 1819.
-The actual site of the "Old Garrison" has been eroded away.
+The new work, simply stockaded barracks with no blockhouses or other defenses, then became popularly known as the Old Garrison, in reference to the old French and British fort sites.
+The old blockhouse later became the county jail from 1805 - 1819.
+It still remained standing until 1824.
+The actual site of the "Old Garrison", at the foot of 10th Street, has been eroded away by the river.

-A Patriot fort was authorized in 1779, but was never built.
+A Patriot (Continental) fort was authorized in 1779, but was never built.

 Fort Armstrong (2)